resque/resque-loner/README.markdown

 ### Resque integration

-Unfortunately not everything could be done as a plugin, so I overwrote three methods of Resque::Job: create, reserve and destroy (there were no hooks for these events).
-All the logic is in `module Resque::Plugins::Loner` though, so it should be fairly easy to make this a *pure* plugin once the hooks are there.
+Unfortunately not everything could be done as a plugin, so I overwrote three methods of Resque::Job: create, reserve and destroy (I found no hooks for these events).
+All the logic is in `module Resque::Plugins::Loner` though, so it should be fairly easy to make this a *pure* plugin once the hooks are known.